Jax Taylor Reportedly Doesn’t See A Point In Wearing His Ring 24/7, Even Though He Was Once Excited To Do So

 During a January 2018 interview with Andy Cohen on his late-night talk show, Watch What Happens Live, Cartwright opened up about Taylor’s decision to begin wearing a ring on his wedding finger over a year before they actually tied the knot.

 “He likes to wear it.
-I think he’s like, getting the itch or something,” she said.
+I think he’s like, getting the itch or something,” she said in this WWHL YouTube video.

-Taylor and Cartwright got married in June in Kentucky with several of their co-stars serving as bridesmaids and groomsmen, including Ariana Madix, Kristen Doute, Lala Kent, Stassi Schroeder, Scheana Marie, Tom Sandoval, Tom Schwartz, and Peter Madrigal.
+In June, Taylor and Cartwright got married in Kentucky with several of their co-stars serving as bridesmaids and groomsmen, including Ariana Madix, Kristen Doute, Lala Kent, Stassi Schroeder, Scheana Marie, Tom Sandoval, Tom Schwartz, and Peter Madrigal.
 Prior to the wedding, the couple purchased a stunning home in The Valley area of Los Angeles, which is located about 45 minutes away from their workplace at SUR Restaurant, where Vanderpump Rules is based.

 Taylor, Cartwright, and their co-stars will return to Bravo TV later this year for Vanderpump Rules Season 8.